wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 PAT (Port Address Translation) maps ports.

+IDS (Intrusion Detection System)
+   * HIDS (Host-based IDS)
+   * A heuristic-based (or rule-based) IDS is an expert system that uses a knowledge base, inference engine, and rule-based programming.
+   * A signature-based IDS analyzes traffic and compares it to attack or state patterns, called signatures, that reside within the IDS database.
+   * A traffic anomaly-based IDS tracks traffic pattern changes.
+All future traffic patterns are compared to the sample.
+   * An anomaly-based IDS analyzes traffic and compares it to normal traffic to determine if said traffic is a threat.
+   * An application-based IDS is a specialized IDS that analyzes transaction log files for a single application.
+   <br /><br />

+Backups:
+   * GRS (grandfather-father-son) backup rotation scheme Three sets of backup media
+   <br /><br />

+SOC 3 is the only SOC report that should be shared with the general public.

 ### Physical

 Failsoft is the capability of a system to terminate non-critical processes when a failure occurs.

+Gates:
+   * Class 1 gates are suitable for residential use.
+   * Class 2 gates are suitable for commercial usage.
+   * Class 3 gates are suitable for industrial usage.
+   * Class 4 gates are suitable for restricted areas.
+   <br /><br />

 Alternative sites:
+   * A redundant site provides a site that is recoverable in the least amount of time and will allow the organization to have the most control of the resources.
    * A hot site contains telecommunications and computers and is the most expensive alternative site.
 It takes the shortest amount of time to recover.
    * A cold site does not contain any computers or telecommunications equipment.
 It does contain wiring, heating and air, and raised flooring.
 It is much cheaper than a hot site.
 However, it takes much longer to recover.
    * A warm site contains telecommunications equipment but no computers and is cheaper than a hot site but more expensive than a cold site.
 It takes longer to recover than a hot site but shorter to recover than a cold site.
-   * A tertiary site provides an alternate in case the hot site, warm site, or cold site is unavailable.
+   * A tertiary site provides an alternate in case both the primary and hot site, warm site, or cold site is unavailable.
    <br /><br />

 Fail-over testing: